Onix-Systems/python-monobank-client/README.md

           ...
           path('mono/', include('drf_mono.urls', namespace='drf_mono')),
       ]

+  4.This package makes it possible to use ready-made routers with an asynchronous script based on the FastAPI framework:

+    pip install monobank-api-client[fastapi]

-  4.To install all packages at once:
+  5.To install all packages at once:

     pip install monobank-api-client[all]